JListman/Scrape_WomenRunning_CAWP/ScrapeCandidates.md

 saveRDS(statedata, "statedata.rds")
 ```

-Make color palette with gray to reperesent states with no women currently running and 5 colors ranging from the traditional American political party red (Republican) to blue (Democrat) to represent the bins for percent Republican/Democrat among women candidates per state.
+Make color palette with gray to represent states with no women currently running and 5 colors ranging from the traditional American political party red (Republican) to blue (Democrat) to represent the bins for percent Republican/Democrat among women candidates per state.

 ``` r
 mapcolors <- c("#808080",get_palette(c("#b2182b","#2166ac"), 5))